lucianoiam/dpfwebui/README.md

 - On Linux a WebKitGTK web view instance runs in a separate process to keep the plugin free of references to libgtk.
 Note that this approach relies on XEmbed, which is not supported by Wayland.
-On that platform the plugin window will appear detached.
+On such platform the plugin window will appear detached.

 - On macOS WKWebView is used.

 - On Windows Edge WebView2 is used.
-This needs installing a runtime on the user computer that is likely to become bundled into Windows soon https://developer.microsoft.com/microsoft-edge/webview2
+The user needs to install a runtime library https://developer.microsoft.com/microsoft-edge/webview2.
+This might not sound ideal but it is expected for MS to bundle it soon into Windows.

 Usage of JS frameworks is up to the developer.
 A small JS wrapper around the C++ `DISTRHO::UI` class is provided for convenience.
 New integrations between C++